microsoft/kiota/specs/cli/client-generate.md

 It's also possible to specify for which API and client the code should be generated.
 This is useful when a project contains multiple clients.
 The `kiota client generate --client-name "MyClient"` command will read the `kiota-config.json` file and generate the code for the specified client.
 If it can't find the specified API or client, it will throw an error.

 In general cases, the `kiota client generate` command will generate the code for all the clients in the `kiota-config.json` file based on the cached OpenAPI description.
-If the `--refresh` parameter is provided, the command will refresh the cached OpenAPI description(s), update the different `descriptionHash` and then generate the code for the specified clients.
+If the `--refresh` parameter is provided, the command will refresh the cached OpenAPI description(s), update the different `x-ms-kiotaHash` in the API Manifest and then generate the code for the specified clients.

 ## Parameters